 Monitor Lizard sp.: This was about 2 ft long

-Just in case your wondering why some of the photos are cropped: The trees round here get big
+Just in case you're wondering why some of the photos are cropped: The trees round here get big

 Me: With essential forest birding kit of bins, camera & coffee cup